andy-byers/CalicoDB/README.md

 # CalicoDB
 CalicoDB is a tiny key-value database library written in C++17 and inspired by SQLite3.
 It exposes a small API that allows transactional storage and retrieval of byte sequences from multiple key spaces.
-CalicoDB aims to be portable, flexable, and simple.
+CalicoDB aims to be portable, flexible, and simple.

 ![CI status badge](https://github.com/andy-byers/CalicoDB/actions/workflows/test.yml/badge.svg)